Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/first-run.md

    - Return to AMO
 - Experiments
 - Defaults
-  - isProton variable = false
-    - Legacy content.
-  - Proton default (DEFAULT_PROTON_WELCOME_CONTENT) with below screens
+  - Proton default content with below screens
     - Welcome Screen with option to 'Pin Firefox', 'Set default' or 'Get Started'
     - Import screen allows user to import password, bookmarks and browsing history from previous browser.
     - Set a theme lets users personalize Firefox with a theme.